CJMenart/MetadataRepresentationProject/axioms-and-rules.md

 Traffic Instructions:
 * "Every Traffic Instruction Indicator is a PhysicalThing (but only some TIIs are Potential Obstacles)"
 * Every TII is exactly one of a Traffic Light, a Traffic Sign, or a Road Marking."

+Potential Obstacles:
+* "A PhysicalThing can be in at most two lanes.
+If it is in two Lanes, then one of those two lanes is directRightOf the other."

 Attempt to Express Traffic Instructions with Axioms (Incomplete, might not work at all):
 * "If there is a Stop Sign at a Lane and Intersection, and we are not at that intersection, any maneuver which passes through that intersection from that Lane is not allowed."